vovets/sonic_beacon/README.md

 To adjust frequency it is needed to solder buttons from these pad to **GND** pad or use piece of wire or metallic tweezers or something similar.
 In the following we will refer to them as buttons for brevity.

 To enter calibration mode **DEC** button must be pressed upon powering device on.
 Device starts emitting continuous tone.
 Frequency of the tone can be adjusted by pressing **INC** or **DEC** buttons.
 Adjusted frequency gets immediately stored in the eeprom.
 To exit this mode device needs to be powered off.

+## Good practice
+It is highly recommeded that after installation on the model device undergoes full functionality test. **_Any propellers and blades must be removed from the model before starting any tests._**

 ## Implementation details